Veterinary Lecturer

 Juggling lots of different things and competing deadlines at the same time.

-What advice would you give someone interested in becoming a Clinical Lecturer?
+What advice would you give someone interested in becoming a Lecturer in Veterinary Internal Medicine?

 Anyone interested in becoming a veterinary surgeon should try and get some work experience organised to see if the realities of the job match your impression of it.
 Having said that, once you have the degree there are so many different pathways you can go down within your career.
 Talk to as many different people as you can about being a vet and how they have found the experience.